GET OUR LATEST BLOG POSTS

 Google’s Fusion Tables are still in their experimental phase, but analytics experts in journalism and other industries are already excited about their possibilities.
 While Google Docs can be a good visualization starting point, Fusion Tables really allow users to work with more complex data sets and view more visualization options, including some innovative map options.

 Here, Al Jazeera used the technology to build a graph of American troop levels in Afghanistan since the invasion:

 Explore more infographics like this one on the web’s largest information design community – Visually.

-The IBM data visualization project Many Eyes is also a user-friendly web application that allows users to upload data sets and choose from a variety of visualization options.
+The IBM data visualization project Many Eyes is also a user-friendly web application that allows users to upload data sets and choose from a variety of visualization options for interactive websites.
 The advantage Many Eyes has over some of its competitors is the options available, which allow users to create everything from standard bar charts to word clouds, to maps.

 Are you a journalist?
 Do you have any favorite tools for adding graphics and interactivity to your stories that we missed?
 Let us know!

 Allison McCartney is an editor at the PBS NewsHour, focused on education and informational graphics, and a freelance designer in the Visual.ly marketplace.
 She has a bachelor’s degree from Washington University in St. Louis, where she studied Middle Eastern history and art.
 You can follow her on Twitter @anmccartney.